neeraj-sharma-cali/psm.promo/README.md

 2. nodemon server/boot.js --MYSQL_HOST=mhost

+#### Notes:
+1. --MYSQL might be misleading.
+It is there only for illustrative purposes.
+This project does not use a DB.
-Consider using nodemon in development mode.
+2. Consider using nodemon in development mode.
 This will allow you to make changes in real-time.
 The server restarts are handled by nodemon.

 **A note:**